 Kentzer, N. Bracey, P. & Devecchi, C. (2019) Using activity theory and Q methodology to examine the experiences of in service trainee teachers in the English Further Education Sector.
 Research in Post Compulsory Education and Training (Published in the Autumn, details to be updated)

-Kentzer, N., Dudeney, J. & Lord, J. (in press) Mental health and wellbeing.
+Kentzer, N., Dudeney, J. & Lord, J. (2019) Mental health and wellbeing.
 In J. Tummons (Ed) The Post Compulsory Education and Training Book.
 London: Sage/Learning Matters

 Kentzer, N. (2017) Mentors perceptions of their trainee’s journey in English Further Education (FE): A Q methodology study.
 (Poster).
 33rd Annual Conference for the Scientific Study of Subjectivity, Glasgow, United Kingdom, 7-9th September, 2017